 Program Duration and Structure

 - This course is delivered over 52 weeks.
-Including 4 10 week terms (10 Weeks tuition followed by 3 week break.)
+Including 4 10 week terms (10 Weeks tuition followed by 2 or 3 weeks of break.)

 - Breaks are also used as opportunities for re-assessment, catch-up classes, mentoring, and student intervention programs.